anmol1104/VRP.jl/README.md

 # Vehicle Routing Problem (VRP)

-multi-depot vehicle routing problem with heterogeneous fleet of multi-route delivery vehicles
+multi-depot capacitated vehicle routing problem with time-windows with heterogeneous fleet of multi-route delivery vehicles

 Given, a graph `G = (D, C, A)` with set of depots `D` with capacity `d.q`, and